 So close to being home!
-Rooms with private baths and 4 rooms with shared bath with walk-in shower including a Continental Breakfast and welcome gift.
+3 Rooms with private baths and 4 rooms with shared bath with walk-in shower including a Continental Breakfast and welcome gift.

 A gathering for friends and/or family secluded from the outside world.
 Located in the Township of Mesopotamia listed in the National Registry of Historic places, the historic Old Stone House is situated amid Amish countryside with 11 acres of fields and pastures.

-If you are traveling to the area or need a respite from the turbulence in life, the Old Stone House can accommodate individual and groups.
-Refer to Vacation Rentalwith your choice of:
+If you are traveling to the area or need a respite from the busyness in life, the Old Stone House can accommodate individual and groups.

-$125 Large suite with King bed, TV, Roku, couch, comfy leather recliner, table and chairs and attached large private bathroom.
+$150 Large suite with King bed, TV, Roku, couch, comfy leather recliner, table and chairs and attached large private bathroom.
 Encompasses 1/2 of the Stone House.
 Pricing differential depends upon length of stay and amenities.
-Suite is suitable for short term stay for temporary housing with access to large country kitchen and dining.
+Suite is suitable for short term stay for temporary housing with access to large country kitchen and dining, front porch deck

 Short and Long Term Private Rentals Options:

-The Old Stone House offers private housing accommodations for short or long term with attached 1000 square foot house rental:
+The Old Stone House offers private housing accommodations for short or long term with a 1000 square foot house rental:

 2nd floor bedrooms each with queen beds and private baths, loft sitting area with futon; linens and towels